-Consumers Benefit of lower prices, to the extent that savings from production efficiencies products using this GM cotton.

-Benefit of access to a greater range of food products including imported food data).

-Benefit to community in general as cotton lines containing event 15985 are likely to result in significant reductions in insecticide usage (based on field trial
+Consumers Benefit of lower prices, to the extent that savings from production efficiencies are passed on.
+Benefit of access to a greater range of food products including imported food products using this GM cotton.
+Benefit to community in general as cotton lines containing event 15985 are likely to result in significant reductions in insecticide usage (based on field trial data).
 Cost to consumers wishing to avoid GM food by a potential restriction of choice of products, or having to pay more for non-GM food, in cases where this GM cotton is substituted for conventional cotton.

 Government: no direct impact.
 This decision is unlikely to impact on monitoring resources.

 Industry: Benefit to growers in reduced exposure to agricultural chemical (Ingard cotton has already resulted in a reduction of up to 47% of the insecticides used when compared to conventional cotton.
 This reduction is expected to be even greater with Bollgard II cotton).
 Benefit in lower production costs when growing GM cotton by reduced agricultural chemical usage.

-Benefit for food manufacturers in that they have an expected source or extended choice of cotton food products.
+Benefit for manufacturers in that they have an expected source or extended choice of cotton food products.
 Benefit to importers as they can use products made overseas with this GM cotton.

 After consideration of the regulatory impact for food (i.e. primarily oil but also linters) derived from insect-protected cotton containing event 15985 it is concluded that the benefits of option 2, in permitting these products, outweigh the potential benefits identified in option 1.
+The benefits primarily accrue to the grower and food industry.
+These may have a flow on indirect benefit to the community in terms of reduced use of agricultural chemicals.
+These benefits are also considered to outweigh the identified costs to consumers and industry, given that the mandatory safety assessment did not identify any public health and safety concerns.